Enable event notification feature

 Rex, Chris, Mike, Jordan

-#1 Updated by Chris Jones over 11 years ago
+#1 Updated by Chris Jones almost 12 years ago

 This is a great idea and a frequently requested feature.
 I think people would be more likely to archive their data if this were implemented.
 IMs from various sites would like to be able to get reports about access to the packages they manage, and individual contributers would like to know who is accessing their metadata and data.
 A couple of things to consider: